 Fiona is completely free to use and the best part is that using it won’t affect your credit score in any way.
 Start breathing a sigh of relief and stop saying “I can’t afford my car payments.”

-3. Ask About Discounts Any Available Discounts
+3. Ask To See If There Are Discounts Available

 On top of getting the absolute best insurance premium quote possible, it pays to ask your insurance company what premium discounts they offer.
 Car insurance companies have all sorts of discounts for policyholders that are based on driving history and habits, car safety features, a driver’s education, military or employment affiliation, customer loyalty and more.
 Do your research and ask what’s available.